RuiFSP/CodeWars/Java/README.md

 * CodeWarriors are strongly encouraged not to look at my solutions to Kata until they have completed it themselves or at least took the time to think about their own approaches.
 * CodeWarrior should not submit my solutions as their own.
 * I will not be accepting contributions of any form to this repo.
-* Creating a repository like this is discouraged by CodeWars. (-> _in fact I had myself overlooked this one, sorry CW!_)

 Thank you!